 When it comes to the show ring, just how complicated could running your dog around in a circle be?
 Actually, handlers make what they do look deceptively easy.
 Since you and your dog are both novices, your first stop should be a handling class.
 There, you’ll learn the basics of stacking (positioning your dog for the judge’s exam) and gaiting (that aforementioned running in a circle).
 Dogs of any age can attend these classes; just make sure your puppy is up to date on shots.

 Ask your breeder for help in locating a nearby class; alternatively, inquire with a local kennel club.
 And while you’re at it, ask for a membership application: By attending club meetings and volunteering at events, you’ll expand your dog-show network.
-Someone who doesn’t own the same breed as you can still provide valuable insight, especially since it comes from a different vantage point.
+Someone who doesn’t own the same breed as you can still provide valuable insights, especially since it comes from a different vantage point.

 Compete in a Match Show